-- Development of work based learning opportunities. - Contracts with potential employers for the purpose of placement of WIOA Title I-B participants. - Participation in business associations such as chambers of commerce, economic development boards, joint labor-management committees, labor associations, and resource centers. - Have contact with potential employers for purpose of placement of WIOA Title I-B participants. - Provide information about WIOA Title I-B programs; - Coordinate activities in a region or local area to promote entrepreneurial training and microenterprise services. - Assist in making informed decisions about job training needs. - Actively participate in local business resource centers (incubators) to provide technical assistance to small and new businesses to reduce the rate of business failure. - Subscribe to relevant publications. - Conduct labor market surveys. - Conduct other allowable WIOA activities in the private sector.
+- Development of work-based learning opportunities. - Contracts with potential employers for the purpose of placement of WIOA Title I-B participants. - Participation in business associations such as chambers of commerce, economic development boards, joint labor-management committees, labor associations, and resource centers. - Have contact with potential employers for purpose of placement of WIOA Title I-B participants. - Provide information about WIOA Title I-B programs. - Coordinate regional or local activities to promote entrepreneurial training and microenterprise services. - Assist in making informed decisions about job training needs. - Actively participate in local business resource centers (incubators) to provide technical assistance to small and new businesses to reduce the rate of business failure. - Subscribe to relevant publications.

+- Conduct labor market surveys. - Conduct other allowable WIOA activities in the private sector.